CelineChole/website-tech/content/blog/gatsby-github-pages/index.md

 ---
-title: 'Gatsby and GitHub Pages, how to deploy'
+title: 'Gatsby and GitHub Pages, how to deploy your static site'
 tags: ["javascript", "github", ]
 published: false
 date: '2019-08-30'